lauzadis/JWST-Observations/README.md

 # James Webb Space Telescope Observation Tracker

 This is a tracking tool for the James Webb Space Telescope.
-Using the [observation schedule data published by STScI](https://www.stsci.edu/jwst/science-execution/observing-schedules), it will query for new observation events and send tweets when one is occurring.
+Using [observation schedules published by the Space Telescope Science Institute](https://www.stsci.edu/jwst/science-execution/observing-schedules), it will query for new observation events and send tweets when one is occurring.

 https://twitter.com/JWSTObservation